Immortale-dev/NerOne/README.md

 Defines **bias** node of the layer.

 ___
-### class nerone::NerCluster
+### class nerone::Cluster
 Defines neural network structure.
 It collects all the layers but not defines any training or propagation algorithms.
 Defines default copy and move constructors.

 #### constructor(layer_list_t layers)
-Accepts list of layers, creates instance of NerCluster class, defines list of layers of neural network.
+Accepts list of layers, creates instance of Cluster class, defines list of layers of neural network.

 #### nerone::layer_list_t& get_layers()
 Returns a list of layers of neural network.